kunalmishra99/frt-project/README.md

 # frt-project
-# deployment URL from azure of my gaming website  : https://zealous-sea-0c1ec4c10.3.azurestaticapps.net
+#  Project Demo URL from azure   : https://zealous-sea-0c1ec4c10.3.azurestaticapps.net

-# FRT PROJECT DEMO VIDEO or demo video url :  https://youtu.be/5nZOFcK53mI
+# Project Demo Video URL :  https://youtu.be/5nZOFcK53mI
 # Project Statement:
 In my website I create a gaming website where people can knew about the games that are launching and their Launch dates learn how to play games and download games and can check their health by using health bot